JitsuJournal/API/README.md

 # Architecture

 ## Database
 [Supabase](https://supabase.com/database) and [PostgreSQL](https://www.postgresql.org/) are being used as the primary persistent data store.
 In addition to maintaing a table with 100+ techniques, PostgreSQL's [pgector](https://github.com/pgvector/pgvector/) implementation is being used for storing the embededed youtube tutorials sequences and facilitating similarity searches.

 ## AI

-Google's Gemini models are being used throughout the LLM service functions for their low to free costs, large input and output token limits, and generous rate limits.
-The Gen AI library provided by Google for developers has a really beautiful interface, making it really easy to generate structured output with the help of PyDantic models.
+Google's [Gemini models](https://ai.google.dev/gemini-api/docs/models) are being used throughout the LLM service functions for their low-to-free costs and large input/output token limits.
+Additionally, their [Gen AI library](https://github.com/googleapis/python-genai) for developers has a interface that makes it really easy to generate structured outputs with the help of [PyDantic models](https://docs.pydantic.dev/latest/).

-As shown in the diagram above, we use different Gemini models:
+As shown in the diagram above, we use the following models:

-- Gemini-2.0-flash-lite: Used in steps 1, 3, 4, and 5.
+- [Gemini-2.0-flash-lite](https://ai.google.dev/gemini-api/docs/models#gemini-2.0-flash-lite): Used in step 1 to 5 (except 2).
 This model was chosen for it's fast response and high input token limit.
-- Gemini-2.5-flash-preview-05-20: Was the smartest model that was free.
-Although it can be used in replacement of Gemini-2.0-flash-lite, we've currently commented it out since it has lower rate limits.
+- [Gemini-2.5-flash-preview-05-20](https://ai.google.dev/gemini-api/docs/models#gemini-2.5-flash): Smartest free model (outdated).
+Although it can be used in replacement of Gemini-2.0-flash-lite, we've currently commented it out since it has lower free rate limits.
-- text-embedding-004: Used for creating embeddings of tutorials and hyde doc for RAG.
+- [text-embedding-004](https://ai.google.dev/gemini-api/docs/models#text-embedding): Used for creating embeddings of tutorials and generated solutions to facilitate RAG.

 ## API